Money Stress & Emotional Habits

-Why Smart People Still Feel Stressed About Money
+Why Capable People Still Feel Stressed About Money

 You’re capable.
 You work hard.
-You “do fine.”
-So why does money still feel heavy, unclear, or quietly stressful?
+You “do fine” on paper.
+So why does money still feel heavy, unclear, or stressful?

 “I’m Doing Fine… So Why Does This Still Bother Me?”

-High-achievers often live in a strange middle ground.
 You pay your bills.
 You earn decent money.
 You’re not in crisis.
-But:

 You carry quiet guilt about past choices